SAP/jenkins-library/documentation/docs/configuration.md

     Please note that adding custom parameters to the configuration is at your own risk.
     We may introduce new parameters at any time which may clash with your custom parameters.

-Configuration of the Piper steps as well the Piper templates can be done in a hierarchical manner.
+Configuration of the project "Piper" steps as well as project "Piper" templates can be done in a hierarchical manner.

 1. Directly passed step parameters will always take precedence over other configuration values and defaults
 1. Stage configuration parameters define a Jenkins pipeline stage dependent set of parameters (e.g. deployment options for the `Acceptance` stage)
 1. Step configuration defines how steps behave in general (e.g. step `cloudFoundryDeploy`)
 1. General configuration parameters define parameters which are available across step boundaries
 1. Custom default configuration provided by the user through a reference in the `customDefaults` parameter of the project configuration
-1. Default configuration comes with the Piper library and is always available
+1. Default configuration comes with the project "Piper" library and is always available

 ![Piper Configuration](images/piper_config.png)